 - There’s a lot more to the NCAA Tournament than just bracket contests.

-- With 63 games over the span of three weeks (plus four play-in games!) there are myriad opportunities to wager.
+- March Madness contains 63 games over the span of three weeks (plus four play-in games!); there are tons of opportunities to wager.

-- Learn some tried and tested March Madness betting strategies and the systems the pros use.
+- Learn March Madness betting tips, strategies, and the systems the pros use.

-By now, just about everyone in North America has filled out a March Madness bracket at some point in their life.
-They’re as ubiquitous as Stephen A. Smith at a hypocrisy convention.
-Seasoned bettors know that betting on the NCAAM goes way beyond office pools, and you need to learn their betting strategies to turn a profit this spring.
+Ah, March Madness.
+Just about everyone in North America has filled out a bracket at some point in their life.
+But seasoned bettors know that betting on college basketball goes way beyond office pools, and you need to learn their betting strategies to turn a profit this spring.

 Each of the 63 games in March Madness will be available for single-game betting at every major sportsbook, and the tournament has become one of the most wagered-on events on the calendar.

-Below, we detail six betting strategies to help you find flawed lines, pick a worthy March Madness champion, and generally keep your bankroll in the black.
+Below, we provide 6 March Madness betting tips to help you find flawed lines, pick a worthy March Madness champion, and generally keep your bankroll in the black.

 This is the simplest March Madness betting strategy we have.
-Whether filling out a bracket or betting on March Madness National Championship futures, smart bettors know that there’s little value in picking a one-dimensional team.
+Whether filling out a bracket or betting on March Madness National Championship futures, there’s little value in picking a one-dimensional team.
 To win it all, a team has to have an elite offense and a stifling defense.
 At least, that’s what history tells us.

 Over the last 18 tournaments, only one champion has ranked outside the top 20 in offensive efficiency at KenPom (UConn, 2014) and none have ranked outside of the top 20 in defensive efficiency.

-Every year, you will find relatively high seeds that are lacking at one end of the court and, thus, not good bets to win it all.
-A slew of 2019 teams fit the bill, including:
+Every year, you will find relatively high seeds that are lacking at one end of the court.
+These teams are not good bets to win the tournament.
+A slew of teams fit the bill in 2019:

 |Team||Overall Eff.
 Rank||Off.
 Eff.
 Rank||Def.
 Eff.
 Rank|

-ESPN, CBS Sports, Yahoo, Sports Illustrated, Bleacher Report, The Athletic: every sports site has its “experts” post their March Madness picks.
+ESPN, CBS Sports, Yahoo, Sports Illustrated, Bleacher Report, The Athletic: experts from every sports site are going to post their March Madness picks.
 When it comes to toss-up games with narrow point spreads, it can be tempting to look at who the majority of the pundits are taking.

 Here’s the thing: you can be sure that oddsmakers at the best college basketball betting sites fall into the first category.
 They know much more about handicapping than anyone you’ll catch on TV.

 It can be hard to tell a real expert from a charlatan when you’re merely looking at a bracket.
-Before following any “expert’s” advice, research who they are, what makes them so sagacious, and how they have done in the past.
+Before following any “expert” advice, research the pundit providing it.
+What makes them so sagacious?
+How well have they done in the past?

-The best betting strategies are informed by good data, so we’ve tracked the accuracy of two mathematically-based prediction systems, KenPom and Sagarin, over the last two years and found that, when their predictions differ and the point spread lies in between, there is value in betting on the team that KenPom predicts will cover the spread.
+The best betting strategies are informed by good data, so we’ve tracked the accuracy of two mathematically-based prediction systems, KenPom and Sagarin, over the last two years.
+We’ve found that when their predictions differ on the point spread, there is value in betting on the team that KenPom predicts will cover.

-Don’t be fooled into thinking this strategy will result in an instant windfall.
+Don’t be fooled into thinking this March Madness strategy will result in an instant windfall.
 It picks losers well over 40% of the time.
-But if its track record holds in the tournament, it will result in a modest net gain.
+But if this track record holds in the tournament, it will result in a modest net gain.
 You can’t win ’em all. ..

-4. “Home-Court Advantage” Can Still Exist in the Tournament
+Tip 4: “Home-Court Advantage” Still Matter in the NCAA Tournament

 Pay attention to where games are being played.
-Some schools will have to travel across the country to play their opening-round games; others will only need a short bus trip to the stadium.
+Some schools will have to travel across the country to play their opening-round games; others will endure only a short bus trip to the stadium.

-Not only do teams playing close to home not risk jet lag, they also tend to have the crowd behind them.
-Don’t underestimate the emotional boost that provides.
+Teams playing close to home don’t have to confront jetlag, and the crowd tends to be behind them.
+Don’t underestimate the emotional boost strong support can provide.

 Factors like travel and crowd noise have a bigger impact on [university athletes] than on seasoned professionals.